DM871/DM871.github.io/_tutorials/software.md

 ## Preparation

-This document can be opened in Google CoLab and the code executed online.
+You can use Google CoLabs and execute the code online.
 However, it is recommended to set up a local working environment with the following steps:

 - If your operating system is Windows then install the Windows Subsystem